foreverhj1/Esonarnet/README.md

 </p>

 ## Acknowledgement
 If you have any question, you could also contact hj@mail.nwpu.edu.cn.
-We use some codes from [SonarNet](https://ieeexplore.ieee.org/abstract/document/10443635/)[1], [EfficientVIT](https://openaccess.thecvf.com/content/ICCV2023/html/Cai_EfficientViT_Lightweight_Multi-Scale_Attention_for_High-Resolution_Dense_Prediction_ICCV_2023_paper.html)[2], [Deeplabv3+](https://github.com/bubbliiiing/deeplabv3-plus-pytorch)[3].
+We use some codes from [SonarNet](https://ieeexplore.ieee.org/abstract/document/10443635/)[1], [Deeplabv3+](https://github.com/bubbliiiing/deeplabv3-plus-pytorch)[2].
 A big thanks to their great work!

 [1]"SonarNet: Hybrid CNN-Transformer-HOG Framework and Multifeature Fusion Mechanism for Forward-Looking Sonar Image Segmentation."
 IEEE Transactions on Geoscience and Remote Sensing 62 (2024): 1-17.

-[2] "Efficientvit: Lightweight multi-scale attention for high-resolution dense prediction."
-Proceedings of the IEEE/CVF International Conference on Computer Vision.
-2023.

-[3] "Encoder-decoder with atrous separable convolution for semantic image segmentation " Proceedings of the European conference on computer vision (ECCV).
+[2] "Encoder-decoder with atrous separable convolution for semantic image segmentation " Proceedings of the European conference on computer vision (ECCV).
 2018: 801-818.